PROCESS & POLICIES

 Then I’ll do the writing, to present your skills and experience as effectively and memorably as possible, and to meet the needs of readers at every stage of the hiring process, from screening at the HR stage, to the initial reading by the hiring manager, to readings—close or casual—by any of his colleagues or superiors who might be involved, to subsequent readings they will do to refresh their memories at various stages (including right before the interview).
 This is where I sweat.
 It takes time, and can’t be rushed.

-First, of course, I’ll prepare the information.
+Before I actually start writing, of course, I’ll prepare the information.
 I’ll take all the information I’ve gathered, from what you’ve sent me and what I learned during the in-depth interview, and integrate it into something I can use as effectively as possible.
 Then I’ll look for any holes that need to be filled in.
 I’ll check company websites to make sure that, where a company description is needed to inform the reader about a company that you’ve worked for or with, I can do it as effectively as possible in a very few words.
 I’ll also look for other information that could help me, about their markets or their products, for instance.
 I may check other information sources about a given industry or technology, to clarify my own understanding.
 I’ll look for inconsistencies that need to be resolved.
 I may get back to you with some quick questions.

 Then I’ll develop an overall strategy: what information to present, how far back to go, what degree of emphasis to give to each stage of your work history, what stories to tell, what prominent simple facts to highlight, and how to make all these elements work together for maximal effect in a well-organized document that is easily accessible to the reader.

 Then I’ll do what people generally think of as “writing”: putting the words down.
 You might be surprised at how much attention goes into each word.
 And by how much my experience is called on—experience with words and experience with facts.
 There’s too much detail, and the details are too specific to each job, to allow for generalizations.
-This is why so much of what is written about this stage is so vague, and often off the mark.
+This is why so much of what is written about this stage—the “writing”—is so vague, and often off the mark.
 This is the stage at which experience counts for the most.

 Then I’ll let it sit for at least a day, before reviewing it.
 The first review will be mainly about content—making sure that all the skills and experience and intangibles that should be there are there, that everything was worded correctly and that any questions the reader might have are answered, and that all the information is consistent.
 I’ll also be looking at spelling and grammar, but that comes automatically to me.
 Later reviews will be more focused on editorial details, and at this stage I’ll go through the more formal procedures needed to catch the things that my automatic responses missed.
 (Experienced editors may have rather extensive and individualized checklists for this, developed over the years, with branches and options for different situations.)